 Imagine Austin is our city’s comprehensive plan for the future.
 Fueled by ideas and contributions from the Austin community, this 30-year plan for the city is based on Austin's greatest asset is its people: passionate about our city, committed to its improvement, and determined to see this vision become a reality.

-The South Central Waterfront Initiative will promote a vision and implement a cohesive set of recommendations, tools, and programs to guide public and private development over the next 20-plus years.
-The goal is to ensure that, as this area inevitably changes, every increment of change will contribute to making a great new district that:
+The South Central Waterfront Initiative promotes a vision and a set of recommendations, tools, and programs to guide redevelopment for this area over the next 20 years.
+The goal is to ensure that, as the area inevitably changes, every increment of change will contribute to making a great new district that:

 Transit Oriented Development (TOD) is an intentional mixing of land use and transit through the creation of compact, walkable, mixed-use communities within walking distance of a transit stop or station.